 - +19 subjects

 Morgan: Syracuse ISEE course instructor

-...to wonder, developing a resonating curiosity for the world around thema stimulant for the insatiable appetite of the inquiring mind.
-I believe in differentiation through play.
+...play.
 I believe in lessons that are designed to take in the consideration the values of freedom and creativity.
 If students are provided with only a limited set of acceptable responses, then, as teachers, we cannot expect them to respond with fervor or 100% accuracy, as various learning needs dictate a demand for delineation.
 Play is applicable to all.
 My perspective is not limited to only those on the spectrum.
 Children are a product of...